blasrodri/spaceship-go/src/bytes-buffers.md

 b := bytes.NewBuffer([]byte("some bytes"))
 ```

-To get the slice back, there is a `Bytes` method that can be used:
+To get the slice back, the `Bytes` method that can be used:

 ```go
 b.Bytes() // [115 111 109 101 32 98 121 116 101 115]